urbit/docs/docs/walkthroughs/talk.md

 ### Audience selection

-Audience selection is important in a multiplexed communicator!
 The audience is always shown in your prompt.
 If there's a glyph for it, it's shown as the glyph: